 8. How long did the victim wait to call the police?

 If the victim waited hours or days to contact the police, this can raise critical questions as well.
 If the person really was victimized, why did he or she wait so long to come forward?
 In cases involving alleged property crimes, domestic violence, and other violent crimes, this type of delay can often work in the defendant’s favor.

 9. Did you intend to commit a crime?

 While ignorance of the law generally is not a defense, if you thought you were borrowing something instead of stealing it, if you acted under duress, or if you felt you had no choice but to engage in an illegal act (such as speeding to get a family member to the hospital), your mental state could be a key fact in your case.

 10. Is there reliable proof of the value of the property, amount of drugs, or your blood alcohol concentration (BAC)?

 Facts such as the value of property stolen, the number of drugs possessed, or your BAC following a traffic stop can impact the severity of the charges against you.
 For example, if you were charged with grand larceny but it is not clear that you stole more than $2,000 worth of goods, then you should not be found guilty of the crime alleged.

 Schedule a Free Criminal Defense Consultation in North Charleston, SC

-In order to use these types of facts to your advantage, you will need to work with an experienced criminal defense attorney.
+In order to use these types of facts to your advantage, you will need to work with an experienced criminal defense attorney in North Charleston.
 To discuss your case with North Charleston, SC defense lawyer Rad Deaton, call 843-225-5723 or request a free initial consultation online now.